ExalDraen/python-libsolace/README.md

 # libSolace

-## Changelog

-* Customizable CMDB API supporting XML / JSON / Custom backends
-* Pluggable CMDB API loading
-* Separated pluggable classes for each Configurable Item
-	* SolaceClientProfile
-	* SolaceACLProfile
-	* SolaceQueue
-	* SolaceUser
-	* SolaceVPN

-## Intro
+## Overview

-This is a set of python helpers for managing Solace Messaging Appliances.
+This is a set of python helpers for managing and provisioning Solace Messaging Appliances.
 The design is to be flexible and aimed at managing multiple clusters in multiple environments.

-### CMDB Configuration data and Naming Patterns

-In my use case, each Solace cluster could potentially host multiple 'environments', so ALL objects are created with a environment specific name to allow multi-homing.

-e.g.:
-* dev_MyVPN
-* qa1_MyUsername
-* prod1_MyProfile
-* dev_MyACL

-This means that any cluster can host any number of environments combined without conflicting resources.
-Therefore, whenever you see '%s' in the name of a VPN, User, Profile or any other CI in the CMDB data, the CMDBClient will resolve the final name by substituting the environment name into the string. e.g. '%s_myVpn' % environmentName.

-See libsolace/plugins/CMDBClient.py

 ### XML Generator

-The core of this provisioning system is the SolaceXMLBuilder class which can conjur up any XML code through recursive instantiation of a dictionary like object.
+The core of this provisioning system is the SolaceXMLBuilder class which can generate XML through recursive instantiation of a dictionary like object.
+Example:
-So if you want to create a new user XML example:

 ```python
 >>> document = SolaceXMLBuilder(version="soltr/6_2")